open-ephys/open-ephys-python-tools/src/open_ephys/analysis/README.md

 >> data = recording.continuous[0].get_samples(start_sample_index=0, end_sample_index=10000)
 ```

 This will return the first 10,000 continuous samples for all channels in units of microvolts.
 Note that your computer may run out of memory when requesting a large number of samples for many channels at once.
+It's also important to note that `start_sample_index` and `end_sample_index` represent relative indices in the `samples` array, rather than absolute sample numbers.

 ### Using the Open Ephys data format